 - Click Log into DEPA.

-After a Discloser submits a DEPA Form, the COIC Office will review the Disclosure to determine if a Conflict of Interest exists.
-Disclosure of a Significant Interest(s) that reasonably appears to be related to the Discloser’s Institutional Responsibilities may prompt implementation of a Conflict of Interest and Commitment Management Plan.
+After you submit a DEPA Form, the COIC Office will review the Disclosure to determine if a Conflict of Interest and/or Commitment exists.
+Disclosure of a Significant Interest(s) that reasonably appears to be related to your Institutional Responsibilities may prompt implementation of a Conflict of Interest and Commitment Management Plan.

-The COIC Director will review the Disclosures to determine if any disclosed Significant Interests relate to sponsored research, including PHS-funded research and NSF-funded research.
-A Significant Interest relates to sponsored research when the Significant Interest could be affected by the sponsored research or is an entity whose financial interests could be affected by the research.
-Based on this information, the COIC Director determines whether the Significant Interest could compromise (or appear to compromise) the Discloser’s judgment in exercising any of the Discloser’s university responsibilities, or if the Significant Interest could directly and significantly affect the design, conduct, or reporting of sponsored research.
+The COIC Director will review the Disclosures to determine if any disclosed Significant Interests relate to sponsored or other research.
+A Significant Interest relates to sponsored or other research when the Significant Interest could be affected by the research or is an entity whose financial interests could be affected by the research.
+Based on this information, the COIC Director determines whether the Significant Interest could compromise (or appear to compromise) your judgment in exercising any of your university responsibilities, or if the Significant Interest could directly and significantly affect the purpose, design, conduct, or reporting of sponsored or other research.

-- If the COIC Director reasonably determines that the Significant Interest could neither compromise the Discloser’s judgment in exercising the Discloser’s university responsibilities nor directly and significantly affect the design, conduct, or reporting of sponsored research, then no Conflict of Interest exists.
-If no Conflict exists, the Discloser may be required to execute a Management Plan reflecting a commitment by the Discloser to prevent the Significant Interest from ripening into a Conflict of Interest.
-The Discloser’s Supervising Authority must approve this Management Plan and the commitments by the Discloser.
-The COIC Office will provide approval notification to the Discloser and update the Discloser’s status in its records accordingly.
+- If the COIC Director reasonably determines that the Significant Interest could neither compromise your judgment in exercising your university responsibilities nor directly and significantly affect the purpose, design, conduct, or reporting of sponsored or other research, then no Conflict of Interest exists.
+If no Conflict exists, you may be required to execute a Management Plan reflecting your commitment to prevent the Significant Interest from ripening into a Conflict of Interest.
+Your Supervising Authority must approve this Management Plan and the commitments you make.
+The COIC Office will provide approval notification to you and update your status in its records accordingly.

-- If the COIC Director reasonably determines that the Significant Interest could either compromise the Discloser’s judgment in exercising the Discloser’s university responsibilities or directly and significantly affect the design, conduct, or reporting of sponsored research, then a Conflict of Interest exists.
-If a Conflict exists, the COIC Office will develop a Management Plan to Manage the Conflict of Interest.
+- If the COIC Director reasonably determines that the Significant Interest could either compromise your judgment in exercising your university responsibilities or directly and significantly affect the purpose, design, conduct, or reporting of sponsored or other research, then a Conflict of Interest exists.
+If a Conflict exists, the COIC Office will develop a Management Plan to manage it.

-If the COIC Director determines that a Conflict of Interest exists, the Conflict must either be removed or Managed.
-If the Conflict will be Managed, the Management Plan must include additional commitments from both the Discloser and the Discloser’s Supervising Authority to ensure that the Conflict is sufficiently Managed.
-Execution of a Management Plan occurs by obtaining (electronic) signatures from the Discloser, the Supervising Authority, and the responsible dean.
+If the COIC Director determines that a Conflict of Interest and/or Commitment exists, the Conflict must either be removed or managed.
+If the conflict will be managed, the Management Plan must include additional commitments from both you and your Supervising Authority to ensure that the conflict is sufficiently managed.
+Execution of a Management Plan occurs by obtaining (electronic) signatures from you, your Supervising Authority, and the responsible dean.
 While the COIC Director is responsible for drafting and collecting information relevant to the Management Plan, final authority for authorizing and approving the Management Plan rests with the applicable Supervising Authority.

 (See Policy & Standards.)